bacalhau-project/bacalhau/README.md

 - **Bacalhau Videos & Media** - Watch tutorials, community highlights and lots more on our [Youtube channel](https://www.youtube.com/@bacalhauproject).

 ## Ways to Contribute ❤️
-Please see the [contributing guide](https://docs.bacalhau.org/community/ways-to-contribute).
-You can be part of community discussions about contributions, development, and more.
+There are different ways one can contribute to the Bacalhau project, you can be part of community discussions about contributions, development, and more.
+We have highted them [here](https://docs.bacalhau.org/community/ways-to-contribute).
+If you have any questions (specific or general), do not hesitate to reach out the Bacalhau team either in the  [slack community](https://filecoin.io/slack/).
+Join the `#bacalhau` channel :raising_hand: or open a new [issue](https://github.com/filecoin-project/bacalhau/issues) here on github.

 ## Developer Guide 🧭